 New Jersey is home to hundreds of communities, many of which have vibrant downtowns and main streets with a plethora of restaurants, salons, and shops.
 These centers are characterized by their walkability and family-friendly vibe as well as the public transport options, local businesses, and community events.
 Finding the perfect spot for a family dinner, an afternoon stroll, or night out on the town all comes down to location.
 We’ve done the work and looked at numerous towns across the region to pick out the best ones.
-Read on for a guide to some of the best downtowns and main streets in North Jersey.
+Read on for a guide to some of the best downtowns and main streets in Northern New Jersey.

 Denville